Ed. note: a more recent update of new South Portland restaurants is available. Big Babe's Tavern has closed.

 Since I moved to South Portland, there's been a flurry of new bars and restaurants in the works.
 I thought I'd share with you an update of what's planned where, since, unless you're also a SoPo resident, you probably aren't tracking these announcements as closely as I am.

 First up is Big Babe's Tavern, which opened Tuesday.
 Big Babe's is located on the spot of the Griffin Club, a storied sports bar that closed in May of 2017.
-Big Babe's proprietor Ginger Cote bought the property and demolished the 100-year-old building to make way for the 47-seat tavern with 5 hotel rooms on upper floors.
+Big Babe's proprietor Ginger Cote bought the property and demolished the 100-year-old building to make way for the 47-seat tavern with 5 hotel rooms on the upper floors.
 Cote is a longtime professional drummer and already has a great lineup of local musicians like Kenya Hall and Primo Cubano booked.

 The kitchen at Big Babe's will serve bar snacks and pub fare, overseen by Dillon Houser, who most recently worked at East Ender.
 Big Babe's is open daily from 3pm-close at 60 Ocean Street.
 Happy hour runs from 3-6pm daily.